 - Start the engine.
 Allow the engine to run at high idle for approximately 20 minutes or until the engine temperature reaches 85°C (185°F). - 7.
 Check the coolant level again.
-Add coolant until the recovery tank is half full.
+Add coolant until the coolant level is within the range on the decal.